sibu876/TripEase/README.md

 One Booking → Linked to Customer, Driver, and Cab

-🌐 API Endpoints (Example)
+🌐 API Endpoints (Examples)
-📍 Book a Cab
-POST /booking/book/{customerId}
-📍 Add Customer
-POST /customer/add
-📍 Add Driver
-POST /driver/add
-📍 Add Cab
-POST /cab/add
+Endpoint	Method	Description
+/booking/book/{customerId}	POST	Book a cab for a customer /customer/add	POST	Add a new customer
+/driver/add	POST	Add a new driver
+/cab/add	POST	Add a new cab

-(Modify based on your actual controller mappings if different.)
+Modify based on your actual controller mappings.

 📧 Email Integration

-After a successful booking:
+Confirmation emails are sent after a successful booking

-A confirmation email is sent to the customer.

-Configured using Gmail SMTP.
+Configured using Gmail SMTP

-Implemented using Spring’s JavaMailSender.
+Implemented using Spring’s JavaMailSender

 ⚙ Installation & Setup
 1️⃣ Clone Repository